djalbat/yapp/README.md

     npm run build-debug
     npm run watch-debug

-As well as building the XGL library itself, this will build the examples.
+As well as building Yapp itself, this will build the examples.
 The source code for the examples can be found in the `es6/example.js` file and in the files and sub-directories of the `es6/example` directory.

 If you wish to make use of live reloading while working on the examples, use `npm start` and the examples index page wll be available at http://localhost:8888.